dilshads/telegram-bot-nova/README.md

 # TelegramBot Node.js getUpdates Method

-**Beware that this class and documentation is not complete yet but has the functionalities listed before.
+**Beware that this class and its documentation is not yet complete.
+The current functionality is stable and usable to run commands.
 More stuff and improvements are being added in time.**

 ## Setting Up
 In order to setup your bot.
 You'll need to download the .zip and extract the contents on your drive.
 Your Desktop will be fine.